swarmpit/swarmpit/README.md

 We have more features coming like automatic redeployments, stack management, user permissions constraints and more, so stay tuned or even better help us shape features you would like.

+More details about future and past releases can be found in [ROADMAP.md](ROADMAP.md)

 ## Installation

 The only dependency for Swarmpit deployment is Docker with Swarm initialized, we are supporting Docker 1.13 and newer.